 - We teach the same curriculum remotely as we do in school in almost all subjects in year groups. - In a very limited number of cases, small accommodations may have to be made for example, Key Stage 2 musical tuition led by external instructors on instruments in school may be substituted for broadly similar learning outcomes from Oak National Academy and/or Charanga.
-Similarly, in the event of educational visits or visitors or other nonstandard events, certain alternatives may be offered
+Similarly, in the event of educational visits or visitors or other nonstandard events, alternatives will be offered wherever possible.